api3dao/vitepress-docs/docs/explore/dapis/service-coverage.md

   development life cycle without an ongoing commitment
 - dApps that may only require data feeds for a short period of time can activate a self-funded dAPI as needed
-- Whilst a self-funded dAPI provides access to a single API Provider, the feed does provide access to a median price from the agreegation of multiple data sources

-Whilst there are advantages to using a self-funded data feed, users should consider the security implications of using the model if the dApp is in production.
+Whilst there are advantages to using a self-funded dAP, users should consider the security implications of using the model if the dApp is in production.

 ::: warning Please note

-Self-funded data feeds rely on a single first-party oracle.
-Therefore, users should consider if they provide an appropiate solution if securing funds within a DeFi protocol.
+Self-funded dAPIs currently rely on a single first-party oracle.
+Therefore, users should consider if they provide an appropiate solution when securing funds within a DeFi protocol or other scenarios where .

 :::